trirpi/simple-nvim-config/README.md

 ```
 Refer to https://github.com/junegunn/vim-plug for more information

-7. Install all plugins (Open NVim)
+7. Install all plugins (Open NeoVim)
 ```
 $ nvim
 ```